What are My Decal and Vinyl Options?

 Advantages of Vinyl Decals

-Choosing to go with a vinyl decal can be beneficial in a couple ways.
+Choosing to go with a vinyl decal can be beneficial in a couple of ways.
 They are by far less expensive than getting the decal painted on, and they are also not permanent.
 If you end up not liking the way your new decal looks, you can simply peel it off.
-Installing a vinyl decal is also fairly easy and can be done by almost anyone where, as a painted design must be done by a professional and can take up a couple days of your time.
+Installing a vinyl decal is also fairly easy and can be done by almost anyone where, as a painted design must be done by a professional and can take up a couple of days of your time.

 Mustang Rear Bumper and Trunk Panel Decals

-For the rear bumper you can purchase bumper letter inserts.
-They come in either stainless steel or a vinyl material.
-Weather your bumper says “Mustang” or “Cobra” you have a nice selection of decals and you want have a problem getting the look you want.
+For the rear bumper, you can purchase bumper letter inserts.
+They come in either stainless steel or vinyl material.
+Weather your bumper says “Mustang” or “Cobra” you have a nice selection of decals and you won't have a problem getting the look you want.
 There are also lower valence decals that will make your regular GT or V6 bumper different from the rest and rear bumper accents that are positioned on top of the bumper right underneath the license plate.
 Not only will this addition look great, but it will protect the top of your bumper from any scratches that may happen when placing something in the trunk.